apache/incubator-kie-tools/README.md

 ## Contributing to Kogito Images repository

-Before proceed please make sure you have checked the [requirements](#kogito-images-requirements).
+Before proceeding please make sure you have checked the [requirements](#kogito-images-requirements).

 ### Building Images